framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**HistogramCompute**](https://github.com/LordOfLunacy/Insane-Shaders/blob/master/Shaders/DevShaders/ComputeShaders/HistogramCompute.fx): Same shader as before but faster (does not work in DX9).

 ### Hotsampling
 A collateral effect of [hotsampling](https://framedsc.github.io/GeneralGuides/basics.htm#hotsampling) is that if the game is rendering in high definition, you will only see part of the game on your screen.
-These shaders render the game in a thumbnail preview/picture-in-picture view, so that you can see the whole game window on your monitor.
+These shaders render the game in a thumbnail preview/picture-in-picture view so that you can see the whole game window on your monitor.
 It is also useful for looking at the screenshot as a thumbnail to see how well it reads and looks in a smaller size, and what probably most people will see when they first stumble upon your shot.

 - [**HotsamplingHelper**](https://github.com/Daodan317081/reshade-shaders/blob/master/Shaders/HotsamplingHelper.fx): As explained above, draws a scaled-down version of the image onto the screen.
 The size and position of the overlay are configurable.
 - [**FreezeShot**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/FreezeShot.fx): This one is similar to the previous shader whilst also adding the capability to rotate the thumbnail, so it's useful for seeing how a vertical shot will look after rotating it (in the case you are not using a vertical AR).
-The shader has more options that are irrelevant for the purpose stated here and will be touched on later.
+The shader has more options that are irrelevant to the purpose stated here and will be touched on later.
 Be sure to turn on the Black Background option and use a value of 1 in the Layer Depth value for an easier hotsampling experience.

 ## Graphics improvements